There will probably be many long-term changes in consumer psychology and behavior that we’ll see as this COVID-19 outbreak crisis comes and goes.

 Before the “shutdown,” we saw a lot of ads while searching our phone in public, and we didn’t have the time to click on a link to another website on our phone.

-Now, we can simply search for the product on our other device without losing track of where we are in the social media feed on our phone.
+Now, we can simply search for the product on our other devices without losing track of where we are in the social media feed on our phones.